Social Security Math: How To Determine Your Benefit Amount

-Social security benefits are based on your lifetime earnings, but not all of them.
+Social Security benefits are based on your lifetime earnings, but not all of them.
 The IRS states that your actual earnings are adjusted or “indexed” to account for changes in average wages since the year the earnings were received.
 Additionally, Social Security also takes your 35 highest-earning years to calculate your average indexed monthly earnings.

-To get a better idea of how much you will receive, you can also check out the IRS Social Security Calculator here.
+To get a better idea of how much you will receive, you also can check out the IRS Social Security Calculator here.

-Important to note: You can begin to receive your Social Security benefits early at age 62 but the benefit will be reduced.
-This means if you use the calculator to estimate an amount you could receive today, if you take your benefit at 62 the actual amount will be lower.
+Important to note: You can begin to receive your Social Security benefits early at age 62, but the benefit will be reduced.
+This means if you use the calculator to estimate an amount you could receive today, if you take your benefit at 62, the actual amount will be lower.
 Further, your basic benefit will be reduced by a certain percentage if you decide to retire before reaching the full retirement age of 65.

 More From GOBankingRates